khsamonte/blog/markdown/japanese/first-year-studying-japanese.md

 I cannot emphasize this enough: my methods are very personal to me, and this is what I find highly effective to do continuously and consistently.
 If you have a rough idea of how you would like to proceed with your study methods, whether they be Duolingo, language school, AJATT, Kanji writing, etc., I highly encourage you to do that and follow your heart.

 My point is - my immersion methods bring me a tremendous amount of joy, and I strongly believe that the best way to learn a language is to have fun with how you learn, no matter how personalized your methods are.
-It's okay if you don't know yet which works for you - it took me a whole year to figure this out after soaking up countless articles on the internet.
+It's okay if you don't know yet which works for you - it took me a whole year to figure this out.

 ---